runtimeverification/proof-checker/docs/proof-language.md

 ### Inference rules

 `ModusPonens`/`Generalization`/`Frame`/`Substitution`/`KnasterTarski`
-:   Consume one or two `Proof` terms off the stack and push the new proof term.
+:   Consume one or two `Proof` terms with empty assumptions off the stack and push the new proof term.

 ### Memory manipulation: